 What Are Roll-up Garage Doors?

-Also referred to as “service doors,” roll-up doors are steel or aluminum doors that roll up and down, rather than swinging upward or outward on a track to open.
+Also referred to as “service doors,” roll-up doors are metal doors (usually steel or aluminum) that roll up and down, rather than swinging upward or outward on a track to open.
 You’ve likely seen commercial roll-up doors at loading docks, storage facilities and auto shops.
-You might have also seen them blocking off particular areas of an airport or coming down over storefronts during off-hours.
+They also block off particular areas of an airport or cover storefronts during off-hours.
 There are many different types of roll-up doors on the market today, including wood and glass roll-up doors, with each one designed for different needs.

-Roll-up garage doors are designed with a series of metal slats locked together so they move as one piece.
+Roll-up garage doors feature a series of metal slats locked together so they move as one piece.
 Sometimes the slats have foam in between to add insulation to block extreme temperatures and improve a building’s energy efficiency.

 Overhead roll-up doors wrap around a drum until they are compacted into one roll.
 The roll is then stored above the opening they protect.
 They can be rolled up manually or with an electronic opener.

 One of the benefits of a roll-up garage door is that it doesn’t move on a ceiling track like its traditional upward counterparts.
-This means that the track — and the door when it’s up — aren’t taking up space in the ceiling.
-The extra overhead space means more storage space, which can be significant if your workplace or home garage doesn’t have much square footage to start with.
+As a result, the track — and the door when it’s up — don’t take up space on the ceiling.
+The extra overhead room means more storage, which can be significant if your workplace or home garage doesn’t have much square footage.

-Besides being easy to roll up and down, they hold up well to constant use and withstand extreme weather, including storms and high temperatures.
+Besides being easy to roll up and down, roll-up garage doors hold up well to constant use and withstand extreme weather, including storms and high temperatures.

 Steel roll-up garage doors for storage feature smaller sections than sectional overhead doors, usually with individual metal slats.
 Overhead roll-up doors wrap around a drum until they compacted into one roll, like a tube of wrapping paper.
 As a result of this compact design, your door takes up less overhead space to give you more room for storing other objects.